g-zajac/audio-level-meter-with-led-bargraph/README.md

 # Audio SPL level meter with led bargraph

-This project is about measuring semi-calibrated [SPL](https://en.wikipedia.org/wiki/Sound_pressure#Sound_pressure_level) and displaying the value on two led bars 32 pixels each with separate brightness managment.
+This project is about measuring semi-calibrated [SPL](https://en.wikipedia.org/wiki/Sound_pressure#Sound_pressure_level) and displaying the value on two led bars 32 pixels each with separate brightness management.

 ## About The project